suixinsuo/olympus-protocol/docs/OlympusBasicIndex.md

 #### &emsp;Description
 > Traditionally, an index fund holds a certain percentage of tokens.
 Over time the value of these tokens might change, and thus their percentage of the complete asset value in the value might decrease or increase.
 To solve this issue there is a rebalance function.
 This function will sell some tokens for which the percentage of the total value increased, and buy some tokens for which the percentage of the total value decreased.
-As the blockchain limits the number of operations done per transaction, this function has a built-in feature for executing this function over multiple transaction.
-So to be sure that the function will be completed, as long as the result of the function is false, the function should be called again.
-Once the rebalance function returns true, the rebalance will be completed, and can only be called again after the interval period has passed.

 #### &emsp;Returns
 > Whether the function executed successfully or not.